Sergio Córdova: Loan to Arminia Bielefeld

 On 17 August 2020, he signed a five-year contract extension with Augsburg before joining newly promoted Bundesliga side Arminia Bielefeld on a season-long loan.

 Loan to Real Salt Lake

 On 3 February 2022, it was announced Córdova had joined Major League Soccer side Real Salt Lake on a season-long loan.

 Vancouver Whitecaps FC

 On 20 February 2023, Córdova returned to Major League Soccer, signing as a designated player with Canadian side Vancouver Whitecaps FC on a 3-year deal.

 Alanyaspor

 On September 15, 2023, it was announced that Córdova had been transferred to Turkish Süper Lig side Alanyaspor for an undisclosed fee.

 Loan to Sochi

 On 5 February 2024, Córdova joined Russian Premier League club Sochi on loan, with an option to buy.

 Young Boys

 On 31 July 2025, It was announced that Córdova had signed a contract with Swiss Super League side Young Boys until 2029.

+St. Louis City

+On 24 February 2026, Córdova joined MLS club St. Louis City SC on loan on a Designated Player contract through June 2026 with an option to buy.